MattMaynesX/Ray-Tracing-In-One-Weekend/README.md

-# Ray-Tracing-In-One-Weekend
+# Ray-Tracing-Module
-Following through Ray Tracing In One Weekend
+Following through Ray Tracing for a 3D scene with incremental steps